 Contact the LDAC Secretary to discuss engaging with LDAC and organise a meeting.

 Meeting with LDAC

-LDAC meetings are held every six weeks.
-The dates for each year are available on the Updates page of this website.
-LDAC can also engage with agencies in between six weekly meetings through a subcommittee of its members.
+During 2018, LDAC meetings were held every six weeks.
+The meeting dates for each year are available on the News and Updates page of this website.
+LDAC also engages with agencies through subcommittees of its members.